Thaoden/MTGCollectionDraftCalculator/README.md

 * Every draft pack has exactly one rare
 * Do not consider buying prizes
   * By expansion, do not care about gems or coins
-* Do not take into account the packs won by finishing a draft
+* Do not take into account the potential additional pack won by finishing a draft (20% for 0 wins, 100% for 7 wins)
 * Do not consider gem rewards
 * Do not consider gem earned if a rare or mythic already collected is picked